ammarsys/portfolio/README.md

 ## Installing & running

 > Please ensure you have Python 3.9+.
-> If you're deploying this on PythonAnywhere, you may need to [set up Node](https://help.pythonanywhere.com/pages/Node/).

 In case you want to run a local version of this website, please follow these steps,